OpenNMS-Archives/smnnepo/README.markdown

-Minion is a next-generation design for data collection (and, in the future, other scheduled tasks like polling).
-It is highly distributable, and extremely configurable, using Camel and ActiveMQ in the default implementation.
+Minion is a next-generation design for distributed OpenNMS components.
+Initially, it will support SNMP and JMX data collection and in the future other scheduled tasks like polling.
+It is highly distributable and extremely configurable using Apache Karaf, Apache Camel and Apache ActiveMQ in the default implementation.

 Minion can be used by simply adding a feature URL to a Karaf installation and performing some simple configuration.
 Karaf scripts that perform this setup are provided for both